Definition of electric and magnetic fields in curved spacetime

 If we set aside the observational identification of proper fields out of these three or many other choices, any choice is fine, as the fields in different frames are related to each other algebraically.
-With the former two choices, however, we {\it cannot} identify the frame four-vectors even in the perturbation analyses.
-Consequently, the external charge and current densities, which are also frame dependent, cannot be identified (thus defined) in these two frames, and this is troublesome both mathematically and physically.
+With the former two non-covariant choices, however, it happens that we {\it cannot} identify the frame four-vectors even in the perturbation analyses.
+Consequently, the external charge and current densities, which are similarly frame dependent, cannot be identified/defined in these two frames.
+This is troublesome both mathematically and physically.

-Here, in the case of weak gravity, we derive Maxwell equations in the above three different definitions and express the gravity-caused corrections as effective ${\bf P}$s and ${\bf M}$s.
-We propose the normal-frame as the proper choice based on the nature of the normal-frame.
-The Appendix \ref{sec:GT} presents the gauge-invariance of the three sets of Maxwell equations expanded to the second-order perturbation.
-The Appendix \ref{sec:axion} presents the Maxwell equations in the additional presence of axion coupling.
+Here, in the case of weak gravity, we derive Maxwell's equations in the above three different definitions and express the gravity-caused corrections as effective ${\bf P}$s and ${\bf M}$s.
+We propose the normal frame as the proper choice based on the nature of the normal frame.
+In Appendix \ref{sec:coordinate} we present coordinate frame where the observer is attached to the spatial coordinate.
+The Appendix \ref{sec:GT} presents the gauge-invariance of the four sets of Maxwell's equations expanded to the second-order perturbation.